 Chicago has three beautiful and historic luxury hotels; The Palmer House, The Blackstone, and The Drake.
 Palmer House and The Drake are Hilton brand hotels.
 The Blackstone is a Renaissance.
 The location of the Renaissance Blackstone is on South Michigan Avenue, and the historic architecture, with high ceilings offering intricate detailing along with marble floors in the foyer, gives it a classic feel.

 The club lounge is open for breakfast at 6:30 – 9:30 am, Hors d’oeuvres 5:00 – 7:30 pm, dessert from 7:30 – 9:30 pm, and closes at 10:00 pm.
 The look is classic or old-fashioned (depending on your opinion), but the food on offer is extensive.
 Breakfasts include pastries, muffins, scrambled eggs, bacon, and sausage, along with healthy options like oatmeal.
 In the evenings, the chef goes nuts and offers a variety of food that changes every night.
-Dishes include tomato soup and grilled cheese, or multilayer Mexican dip (guacamole, salsa, cheese, etc.) and quesadillas, or coconut chicken, egg rolls, and shrimp.
+Dishes include tomato soup, grilled cheese, or multilayer Mexican dip (guacamole, salsa, cheese, etc.), quesadillas, coconut chicken, egg rolls, and shrimp.
 There is also cheese, ham, salads, and fruit.
 Dessert is usually Cookies and bite-size cakes, and pastries.

 The food offering is good at this Renaissance, but the lounge feels dated.